dotnet/docs/docs/architecture/microservices/multi-container-microservice-net-applications/database-server-container.md

 ---
-title: Using a database server running as a container
+title: Use a database server running as a container
 description: .NET Microservices Architecture for Containerized .NET Applications | Using a database server running as a container? only for development!
 Understand why. ms.date: 01/30/2020
 ---